thewolfe1/checkersFourInARow/README.md

 # checkersFourInARow
-a project in python that includes two games:
-1.four in a row
+a project in python that includes two games four in a row and checkers
-2.checkers